 Is your dog always hiding under the bed when there's a thunderstorm?
-What about when you take them out for a drive or when they have to meet new people?
+What about when you take them out for a drive or when they meet new people?
 What happens if you leave them home alone for a few hours?

-There's a lot of information going around the web regarding CBD oil for dogs.
-We understand that it's tough to determine what's accurate and hyperbole, as with many pet wellness trends.
+Of course, there's a lot of information going around the web regarding CBD oil for dogs.
+And we understand it's tough to determine what's accurate and what's hyperbole, as with many pet wellness trends.

 Dog Anxiety: Why & How it Happens

 Occasionally, it may seem as if stress comes out of nowhere.
-But stress is likely brought on by some change in daily schedule, surroundings, or activities.
-This is especially important now that your canine friends have become used to spending more quality time with you, considering that most places are reopening following COVID-19 shutdowns.
+But stress is likely brought on by some change in the daily schedule, surroundings, or activities.
+For instance, dogs who have been through trauma or abandoned in the past (as many shelter dogs have) are expected to develop different types of anxiety.

 General Overview of CBD

 So far, the results of CBD supplements have amazed pet owners, who have observed how this natural alternative has helped their pets with several mental and physical conditions.

-Other Uses of CBD
+Other Uses Of CBD

 - Arthritis and other joint problems